agronholm/pythonfutures/docs/index.rst

 ===========================================

 .. module:: futures
-   :synopsis: Execute computations asynchronously using threads or (experimentally) processes.
+   :synopsis: Execute computations asynchronously using threads or processes.

 The :mod:`futures` module provides a high-level interface for asynchronously executing functions and methods.